-(2) As defined in the Greenhouse Gas Protocol.
+&lt;sup>(1) As defined in the Greenhouse Gas Protocol.

-Project, in 2022, we initiated several research projects being run by the University of Nevada, Reno which are directed at desertification and soil-carbon loss.
-To date, we have contributed US\$55,000 to these research projects for a total contribution of US\$171,152 from 17 corporate and private donors since its planning phase.
+Recognizing the importance of fighting the effects of climate change on the biology of the location of the Hasbrouck Project, particularly in re-vegetating lands disturbed by exploration and mining activities, we launched several research projects in 2022 in partnership with the University of Nevada, Reno, focused on combating desertification and soil-carbon loss.
+To date, we have contributed US\$75,000 to these research projects, which have received in total approximately US\$220,000 from ourselves and various other mining companies.